mateusz-kolodziejczyk/movie-app/README.md

 + /movies/top-rated(public) - displays a list of the top rated movies on tmdb
 + /person/:id(public) - displays information about a particular person
 + /movies/watchlist(public) - displays a list of all the movies added to the watchlist
++ /search?query - shows a list of movies fitting the criteria in the query string.

 ### Data hyperlinking.